mth229/mth229.github.io/graphing.md

 That creates the graphic.
+The `Plots` package is an interface to several plotting "backends."
-Within `IJulia` it will be automatically displayed as an `SVG` file that allows you to zoom and pan with the mouse.
+Within `IJulia` and using `plotly()` the graph will be automatically displayed as an `SVG` graphic that allows you to zoom and pan with the mouse.